Manuel Valls: Political beliefs

-Valls is on the right wing of the Socialist Party, with a similar approach to the German and Dutch Social Democratic Parties.
+Valls was viewed as on the right wing of the Socialist Party, with a similar approach to the German and Dutch social democratic parties.
 During the 2011 presidential primary, he defined himself as "Blairiste" or "Clintonien", and described his position as "in the tradition of Pierre Mendès France, Lionel Jospin and Michel Rocard".
 As prime minister, he agreed with being compared to Italian prime minister Matteo Renzi, an adherent to the centrist Third Way ideology.

 Valls advocates an "economically realistic" political speech without "demagoguery".
 He voices his dissent in the party by his vision of individual responsibilities ("The new hope that the Left must carry is individual self-realization: to allow everyone to become that which they are") and his positions against a system where some people live only from national solidarity.
 Describing himself as "reformist rather than revolutionary," he wants to "reconcile the left to the liberal approach".

 Immigration

 In his book To Put the Old Socialism to Rest ...
 And Finally be Left-Wing, he declared support for immigration "quotas".

-On Sunday 9 June 2009, while visiting a market in Évry, of which he was then mayor, he was caught on camera suggesting that the presence of more white people would give a better image of the city.
+In June 2009, while visiting a market in Évry, of which he was then mayor, he was caught on camera suggesting that the presence of more white people would give a better image of the city.

 In October 2013, his stance in the Dibrani case met with high public approval, with a global approval rate of 74% (57% approval rate from the left, and 89% from the right).